The Spiny Bush (Euphorbia-Didieraceae scrub) and Ifaty's mangroves

 There are three small pockets of privately protected spiny bush in the Ifaty area.
 Mosa Forest, named after the owner whose family supplies the local guides for your tour, is in process of expanding as its owners have acquired more forest to protect.
-Next-door is the Village des Tortues, which is owned by a French NGO that runs a breeding and conservation programme with increasingly endangered tortoises.
+Next-door is the Village des Tortues, which is owned by a French NGO that runs a breeding and conservation programme with increasingly endangered Madagascar radiated and Madagascar spider tortoises.
 The largest pocket of spiny bush, Reniala (45ha) contains - in addition to wildlife - some very large baobab trees including the largest example in the south-west, which is over 12m in circumference and reputedly over 1200 years old.
-By visiting these sites, you will not only enjoy some of the remaining spiny forest in Madagascar, but also actively contribute to its conservation.
+By visiting these sites, you will not only enjoy some of the remaining spiny forest in Madagascar, but also actively contribute to its conservation as income generated by your visits go to the resident community.

 Deforestation and Conservation